What is a Virtual Receptionist? (and How it Benefits You)

 A virtual receptionist is a customer service agent who answers your business' calls remotely.

 They greet your callers using your business name, provide helpful information, screen and transfer calls, schedule appointments, take messages, and handle basic customer interactions.
 From your caller’s perspective, they’re speaking with your in-house receptionist.
-But in reality, that receptionist is off-site and part of a virtual receptionist service, like ours.
+But in reality, that receptionist is off-site and part of a virtual receptionist service.

 But it's equally important that we be clear of what a virtual receptionist isn't.